 ⚈ Almost never use CHAR instead of VARCHAR.
 Use CHAR for things that are truly fixed length (and usually ascii).

 ⚈ Do not have separate DATE and TIME columns, nor separate YEAR, MONTH, etc.

-⚈ Overlapping time ranges: WHERE a.start < b.end AND a.end > b.start
+⚈ Overlapping time ranges (shorter expression, but still not indexable): WHERE a.start < b.end AND a.end > b.start

 If you have a million rows in a table, then the space difference between INT (4 bytes) and TINYINT (1 byte) is 3MB.

 So, if you have large tables, learn the sizes of each datatype, and

 pick the datatypes with an eye to minimizing the table size.